-- ED 500 Introduction to Graduate Education and Technology (1) (Discipline specific section required first semester of enrollment.) - EED 522 Assessment in Elementary Education (3) - EED 540 Curriculum Integration in Elementary Education (3) - EFD 500 Research in Education (3) - SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special education requirement at the undergraduate or graduate level must take SPE 500 and have 0 electives.)
+ED 500 Introduction to Graduate Education and Technology (1) (Discipline specific section required first semester of enrollment.)
+EED 522 Assessment in Elementary Education (3) EED 540 Curriculum Integration in Elementary Education (3) EFD 500 Research in Education (3) EFD 560 Psychological Principals of Learning (3) SPE 500 Survey Course in Special Education (3) (Students who have not previously satisfied the special education requirement at the undergraduate or graduate level must take SPE 500 and have 0 electives.)

-- EFD 531 Philosophy of Education (3) - EFD 532 Social Foundations of Education (3) - EFD 594 Seminar in Contemporary Education (3)
+EFD 531 Philosophy of Education (3)

+EFD 532 Social Foundations of Education (3)

+EAD 564 Law and Politics of Education (3)

-- EED 541 Teaching Mathematics (3)
+EED 541 Teaching Mathematics (3)

-- EED 542 Teaching Reading (3)
+EED 542 Teaching Reading (3)

-- EED 549 Reflective Teaching Practices (3)
+EED 549 Reflective Teaching Practices (3)

 (To be taken at end of program during Fall or Spring Semester.)